SOUTH AFRICA RUGBY TOUR

 Singing was encouraged throughout and Mr Fowles took it upon himself to teach the school song to the boys.
 Having tested them since, it’s great to see they still know it!

 This tour (as any school trip) took an enormous amount of organising.
 We are very grateful for the effort and commitment put in by our students who fundraised for tour excursions by putting on sweet sales and taking part in a combined cycle ride covering the length of South Africa.
 We have to also thank all the parents who supported us throughout the organisation process, and a number of people who fundraised for the trip.

 A generous donation was received in memory of Stephen Cull who was an avid rugby fan and player.
 He played for Kings Norton in the 1960’s and supported the Worcester Warriors and the Birmingham Bees.
 His grandson, Iain was on the trip and, being a rugby man, I’m sure Mr Cull would have been extremely pleased with the traditional rugby touring values that were upheld during this trip.

 The Old Gattonians Rugby squad’s fundraising efforts were also invaluable to the tour.
 This was done over a series of ‘Old Boys’ rugby games.
 A big thank you to our tour colleague and Old Gattonian, George Fowles, and former Deputy Head and rugby coach, Benny Jones, for all their hard work with the Old Gattonians Rugby team.

 We would also like to thank the Gattonians who made individual donations towards the tour in the months beforehand.
 Your support has been very much appreciated.

 Looking for a boarding place?

-See if you qualify for a scholarship, bursary or discount.
+See if you would qualify for a scholarship or a bursary.